ritterbush/ComfyOS/README.md

 music # Opens ncmpcpp music player

-Note that DWM, Dmenu, and ncmpcpp are using default keybindings, so lookup those programs to see how they workin detail.
+Note that DWM, Dmenu, and ncmpcpp are using default keybindings, so lookup those programs to see how they work in detail.

 #### Overview of key bindings: